aarshpatel1/qrCodeReader/README.md

 # QR Code Reader

-A simple and efficient QR code reader built with [insert relevant technologies/libraries, e.g., Python, JavaScript, OpenCV, etc.].
-This application allows users to scan and decode QR codes from images or camera input.
+A simple and efficient QR code reader built with Python.

 ## Features